concourse/rfcs/074-k8s-storage/proposal.md

     Properties: map[string]string{},
 })
 ```
+_This could also be done in `NodeStageVolume`_

-The volume will then be mounted at the path provided in the `NodePublisVolumeRequest`:
+Still in `NodePublishVolume`, the volume will then be mounted at the path provided in the `NodePublisVolumeRequest`:

 ```go
 mounter := mount.New("")